How do I submit an application to Carleton’s graduate programs?

 When can I upload my required documents?

-You can upload your required documents in Carleton Central once you receive an email from Carleton which contains your 9-digit Carleton User ID number (10XXXXXXX).
+You can upload your required documents within the online application or in Carleton Central once you receive an email from Carleton which contains your 9-digit Carleton User ID number (10XXXXXXX).
 The email will be sent to you within 1-3 business days from the time your application fee payment has been processed.

 How do I know which documents to upload?

 When you access Carleton Central, you will be advised of all documents that are required to be uploaded for your particular program.
-Specific forms are available as Supplementary Forms in your OUAC Profile under “Program Details”.
+Specific forms are available on the Instructions page of your application.
 It is your responsibility to ensure that all uploaded documents can be read by an assessor.

 Please note that each program has different supplementary forms and required documents.